 The Use of Unmanned Aerial Systems (UAS or Drones)

 The Office of Air and Marine (OAM) of the CBP operates hundreds of aircraft and marine vessels along the U.S. borders.
 As part of the ISIS virtual border plan, it operated a drone pilot program in 2004, using a Hermes 450 drone made by Elbit Systems.
 In 2005-6, the OAM has purchased a fleet of 9 MQ-9 Predator B and Guardian drones, operated from four different states.

 An attempt to expand the program has been blocked in 2015 by a damning DHS Inspector General report stating that the drone operation was six times more expensive than estimated, only 22% of the allocated hours were used, and that drones assisted in less than 2% of apprehensions of border crossers.
 The Inspector general concluded that “we see no evidence that the drones contribute to a more secure border.”

-In 2017, the DHS has issued a call for commercial grade small unmanned aerial systems (sUAS) with identifying capabilities such as facial recognition, to be launched and operated by agents on the ground and collect data to intersect with DHS databases.
-Three systems were chosen for a year-long pilot test in three areas: Tucson, Rio Grande Valley and Swanton.
-The models chosen: Puma and Raven by AeroVironment and InstantEye Quadcopter by PSI Tactical.
+In 2017, the DHS has issued a call for commercial-grade small unmanned aerial systems (sUAS) with identifying capabilities such as facial recognition, to be launched and operated by agents on the ground and collect data to intersect with DHS databases.
+Three systems were chosen for a year-long pilot test in three areas: Tucson, Rio Grande Valley, and Swanton.
+The models chosen were Puma and Raven by AeroVironment and InstantEye Quadcopter by PSI Tactical.

 Starting in 2017, dozens of federal grants ranging from $750,000 to $1 million were extended to developers who proposed ways to enhance remote surveillance and monitoring technologies, including developing more autonomous drone systems using artificial intelligence.